-When someone is injured due to another party’s negligence, it is considered to be a personal injury for the purpose of making a claim.
-The negligent party could be another person, a business or corporation, or a government entity.
-If you can prove that the party was at fault, you may be able to receive compensation for the damages you received as a result, through an insurance claim or a personal injury lawsuit.
+The negligent party in these cases could be another person, a business or corporation, or a government entity.
+If you can prove the other party was at fault, you may be able to receive compensation for the damages suffered.

-There are a wide range of categories of personal injury lawsuits, including:
+There is a wide range of categories of personal injury lawsuits, including:

 - Medical malpractice